Mantano/iridium/README.md

-# mp-readium, the unofficial "Multi-platform Readium"
+# MP-Readium, the Multi-platform reader toolkit"

-*(Readium is a trademark of the [Readium Foundation](https://readium.org/))*

-These repositories provide Mantano's unofficial Dart/Flutter ports of some of the Readium 2 components, following the Readium 2 architecture as described [here](https://github.com/readium/architecture)).
-These modules are extracted from a new app, written in pure Flutter/Dart (still not publicly released).
+This project provides unofficial Dart/Flutter ports of the Readium 2 components<sup>[1](#readium_foundation)</sup>, following the Readium 2 architecture as described [here](https://github.com/readium/architecture)).

-The aim of this effort is to share with the community Mantano's experience in developing "full-Flutter" reading apps.
-It leverage Flutter's multiplatform capabilities to the limits in order to reach a unified codebase and minimize the platform-specific code.
+It leverages Flutter's multiplatform capabilities to the limits by minimizing the platform-specific code as much as possible, in order to reach a really unified codebase.
 Developed and tested on Android and iOS first, large parts of the code should be reusable for desktop and web apps.

-This project could potentially pave the way to a "unified reference implementation" for Readium, with a codebase working across all platforms.
+This project could pave the way to a "unified reference implementation" for Readium, with a codebase working across all platforms.

 ## Modules